Daniel Henney

-Daniel Philip Henney (born November 28, 1979) is an American actor.
+Daniel Philip Henney (born November 28, 1979) is an American actor and model.
 He first came into international prominence with his television debut as Dr. Henry Kim on the Korean drama My Lovely Sam Soon (2005).

 He has gone on to star in films such as Seducing Mr. Perfect (2006), My Father (2007), X-Men Origins: Wolverine (2009), Shanghai Calling (2012), The Last Stand (2013), One Night Surprise (2013), and Big Hero 6 (2014).
-In television, he has starred in the Korean Spring Waltz and as well as American television series Hawaii Five-0 and Criminal Minds: Beyond Borders.
+On television, he has starred in the Korean Spring Waltz as well as American television series Hawaii Five-0 and Criminal Minds: Beyond Borders.
 He joined the regular cast of Criminal Minds for its 13th, 14th and 15th seasons.
 He starred as Lan Mandragoran in the 2021 television adaptation of The Wheel of Time.

 Early life

 Henney was born on November 28, 1979 in Carson City, Michigan.
 His mother Christine Henney, an American adoptee from Busan, South Korea, was a nurse.
 His father Philip Henney, an American of British descent, worked in a factory.
 He was a star basketball player at Carson City-Crystal High School and led the Eagles to the MHSAA Central region (CSAA) 2nd-place finish during his senior year in 1998.

-Henney attended various colleges—including Albion College, Alma College and Elgin Community College—but never completed his college studies due to his burgeoning modeling career.
-He was credited on many online portals for a time to have had graduated with an economics degree from the University of Illinois at Chicago.
-However that was proven to be false when an academic scandal in 2007 revealed that several South Korean social figures and celebrities, including Henney, Choi Soo-jong and Jang Mi-hee, had falsified academic records.
+Henney attended various colleges—including Albion College, Alma College, and Elgin Community College—but never completed his college studies due to his burgeoning modeling career.
+He was credited on many online portals for a time to have had graduated with an economics degree from the University of Illinois Chicago.
+However, that was proven to be false when an academic scandal in 2007 revealed that several South Korean social figures and celebrities, including Henney, Choi Soo-jong and Chang Mi-hee, had falsified academic records.

 Career

 Henney moved to South Korea after having lived on and off in Hong Kong and Taiwan for four years.
-While in New York in 2004, he did some work Off-Broadway while auditioning for television shows.
+While in New York in 2004, he did some Off-Broadway work while auditioning for television shows.

 Henney started modeling in the U.S. in 2001 and worked in France, Hong Kong, and many more while attending college.
 After his debut in South Korea with an advertisement for the Amore Pacific's cosmetic "Odyssey Sunrise", he became a spokesperson for commercials with Jun Ji-hyun for Olympus cameras and Kim Tae-hee for Daewoo Electronics's Klasse air conditioners.
 Henney is signed with DNA Models in New York under the celebrity division.